DHTMLX/docs-suite/docs/optimus_guides/index.md

 }
 ~~~

-## Working with dhtmlxSuite's widgets
+## Working with widgets of Suite

-Using Optimus framework you can easily build your app based on the components of the dhtmlxSuite library.
+You can easily build your app based on the components of DHTMLX Suite by using Optimus.

-{{note You can create your first app built with DHTMLX Optimus with the help of our [step-by-step](**добавить ссылку**) guide.}}
+{{note You can create your first app with DHTMLX Optimus with the help of our [step-by-step](optimus_guides/how_to_start_optimus.md) guide.}}

 DHTMLX Optimus automatically destroys components and events, so you can not worry about the life cycle of the component.

-The framework is intended to build DHTMLX-based apps easier and faster.
-Thus, you just need to follow the main principles of work with the Optimus framework that are given below.
+The small and fast microframework is intended to build DHTMLX-based apps easier and faster.
+Thus, you just need to follow the main principles of the work with Optimus that are given below.

-### Initialization of the dhtmlxSuite components
+### Initialization of the DHTMLX Suite components

-In most cases creating a View based on the component of the dhtmlxSuite library is pretty simple:
+In most cases creating a View based on the component of the Suite library is pretty simple:

 ~~~js
 import { View } from "dhx-optimus";